The Mummy: Tomb of the Dragon Emperor: Plot

-In ancient China, a warlord united the country's kingdoms into an empire, becoming the Dragon Emperor.
-He led a conquest to unify Qin and became the founder of the Qin dynasty, constructing the Great Wall of China as he buried the corpses of his enemies beneath it.

-However, fearing his death would end all he had accomplished, the Emperor summoned the sorceress Zi Yuan and sent her to a monastery with his second-in-command, General Ming, to find the long-lost Oracle Bones, which hold the key to immortality.
-Zi Yuan and Ming fall in love despite the Emperor wanting her personally.
-When one of his servants witnesses them, he has Ming executed in retaliation.
-However, Zi Yuan anticipated this: instead of giving him immortality, she cursed the Emperor and his army, turning them into the Terracotta Army.
+In ancient China, the warlord Qin Shi Huang unified Qin and became the founder of the Qin dynasty, known as the Dragon Emperor.
+Fearing his death would end all he had accomplished, the Emperor summoned the sorceress Zi Yuan and sent her to a monastery with his second-in-command, General Ming, to find the long-lost Oracle Bones, which hold the key to immortality.
+When Yuan and Ming fell in love, the Emperor had Ming executed and wounded Yuan out of jealousy.
+In retaliation, a fleeing Yuan cursed the Emperor and his army, turning them into the Terracotta Army.

 In 1946, thirteen years after the deaths of Imhotep and the Scorpion King, (Note: As depicted in The Mummy Returns (2001).)
 Alex O'Connell, Rick and Evelyn O'Connell's son, and his archaeology professor, Roger Wilson, find the Emperor's tomb.
 Though attacked by a mysterious woman, they bring the sarcophagus to Shanghai.
 Meanwhile, the British government entrusts Rick and Evelyn to retrieve a gemstone called the "Eye of Shangri-La" and return it to China.

-During the Chinese New Year in Shanghai, the O'Connells learn that Wilson works for a rogue military faction led by General Yang and his assistant, Colonel Choi, who provided the financial backing for Alex's expedition.
-Yang believes the Emperor can lead China out of the chaos following World War II and the Chinese Civil War, resurrecting him using the "Eye of Shangri-La," which contains mystical water from Shangri-La.
+During the Chinese New Year in Shanghai, the reunited O'Connells learn that Wilson works for a rogue military faction led by General Yang and his assistant, Colonel Choi, who provided the financial backing for Alex's expedition.
+Yang believes the Emperor can lead China out of the chaos following World War II and the Chinese Civil War, resurrecting him using the "Eye of Shangri-La," which contains mystical water.
 The revived Emperor accepts Yang's services but kills Wilson.
 The O'Connells try to stop him with the help of Lin, the woman who earlier attacked Alex, but he escapes.
 Lin reveals that she possesses the only weapon that can kill the Emperor—a cursed dagger.